tldr-pages/tldr/pages/common/kinit.md

 > Note: A Kerberos principal can be either a user, service, or application.
 > More information: <https://web.mit.edu/kerberos/krb5-1.12/doc/user/user_commands/kinit.html>.

-- Authenticate user and obtain a ticket-granting ticket:
+- Authenticate a user and obtain a ticket-granting ticket:

 `kinit {{username}}`